 - 1. Slide and place the system fan on the palm-rest and keyboard assembly. - 2.
 Align the screw holes on the system fan with the screw holes on the palm-rest and keyboard assembly. - 3.
 Replace the two (M2x2) screws to secure the system fan to the palm-rest and keyboard assembly. - 4.
 Connect the system fan cable to the system board. - 5.
 Route the I/O cable underneath the system fan and connect it to the system board. - 6.
 Place the mylar cover back.

-- 1. Install the battery.

-- 2. Install the base cover.

-- 3. Follow the procedure in after working inside your computer.
+- 1. Install the battery (3-cell or 4-cell) based on the configuration. - 2.
+Install the base cover. - 3.
+Follow the procedure in after working inside your computer.

 Removing the system fan - discrete